gorgos/soliditydeveloper.com-Archive-/src/pages/design-pattern-solidity-off-chain-beats-on-chain.md

 \`function getSortedSpot(address _user, uint256 _points) public view returns (address)\`

 This will be a view function inside your contract.
-It iterates through your ranking linked list while in each iteration comparing the user points of the current list address to the given `_points`.
-You call `getSortedSpot` before inserting a new user to find out the correct insertion position.
+It iterates from bottom to top through your ranking linked list while in each iteration comparing the user points of the current list address to the given `_points`.
+Once you find the first address in the list that has more points, return it as reference.
+You will call `getSortedSpot` before inserting a new user to find out the correct insertion position.

 Things to consider:

-*
+* Don't return a reference address that equals `_user`.
+As this means an existing user in the ranking will get a new position.
+* If there are no addresses with more points, we are dealing with the new user becoming the first rank.
+Return the current first rank as reference.

 **insertUser**

 `function sortedInsertUser(address user, address referenceUser) public`

 This will be your actual insertion method.
-You pass the result from `getSortedSpot`.
+You pass the result from `getSortedSpot` as `referenceUser`.
+And now we can just verify that the reference is indeed correct:

+1. Compute the new points for `user` based on whatever your metrics are.
+2. Compare the computed points to those of `referenceUser`.
+The referenced user must have more points.
+3. Compare the computed points to those of one rank below `referenceUser`.
+One rank below must have less points.
+4. Insert the user into the ranking.

+Things to consider:

+* The first and last rank require special consideration.
+* If the passed `user` already exists in the ranking, remove it before newly inserting it or you will get double entries.